Ewallet App Development: Ultimate Guide for 2025

 Also, maintenance is key!

-Beyond maintaining your product, they should also keep tabs on users’ feedback and revert to the management team on customers’ opinions.
+Beyond maintaining your product, they should also keep tabs on users’ feedback and report to the management team on customers’ opinions.
 This will give you a hint on possible features to add, remove, or reconstruct.

 Irrespective of your app type, the bulk of your budget for this phase will be expended on the following: